yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

     ![Picture 63](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image24.png)

-9. **Take a screenshot**: Open **Sharex** from Desktop, click on capture and then click on fullscreen.
+9. **Take a screenshot**: Open **Sharex** from the Desktop, click on capture and then click on fullscreen.

     ![](Linked_image_Files/DA100-1.png)

-10. Go to shareX right click on image and then click on edit image.
+10. Go to shareX right click on the image and then click on edit image.

     ![](Linked_image_Files/DA100-2.png)

-11. Once image opened click on save as button for saving the file.
+11. Once image is opened click on the save as button for saving the file.
-12. Now rename the image in following pattern:
+12. Now rename the image in the following pattern:

    ```
    Deployment ID-M(Module Number)-P(Part Number)